Pearland, Texas

-Pearland (/ˈpɛərlænd/ PEAR-land) is a city in Brazoria County, with portions extending into Fort Bend and Harris Counties, in Texas, United States.
+Pearland (/ˈpɛərlænd/ PEHR-land) is a city in Brazoria County, with portions extending into Fort Bend and Harris Counties, in Texas, United States.
 The city of Pearland is a principal city within the Houston–The Woodlands–Sugar Land metropolitan statistical area.
-At the 2020 U.S. census, the city's population was 125,828, up from a population of 91,252 at the 2010 census.
+As of the 2020 census, Pearland had a population of 125,828, up from a population of 91,252 at the 2010 census.
 Pearland's population growth rate from 2000 to 2010 was 142%, which ranked Pearland as the 15th-fastest-growing city in the U.S. during that time, compared to other cities with a population of 10,000 or greater in 2000.
 Pearland is the third-largest city in the Greater Houston area after Houston and Pasadena, Texas.